cuustard/uni/SCC.111.md

 [Original Slides](/SCC.111.slides/a.introSlides.pdf)

-The module aims for me to  understand the Sofware Developement.
+The module aims for me to understand Sofware Development.
 This includes...

 - ...instilling the knowledge, understanding, and skills expected of a principled computer programmer.
-- ...developing a coherent understanding of the princicles & practice of imperative programming, the software development lifecycle, and its associated tools and techniques
+- ...developing a coherent understanding of the principles & practice of imperative programming, the software development lifecycle, and its associated tools and techniques

 ### What is a Program?